css-materials/course-site/content/notes/dataviz/grammar-of-graphics/index.md

 This template takes seven parameters, i.e. the bracketed words, which compose the grammar of graphics.
 Notice this template is a useful starting point, but this is not the only way this code can be written (read section "Defaults" below for more).

-Chapter 3 shows how to fill this template using the `mpg` dataset as an example, which holds observations collected by the US Environmental Protection Agency on 38 models of car:
+Chapter 3 shows how to fill this template using the `mpg` dataset which holds observations collected by the US Environmental Protection Agency on 38 models of car:

 ```r